vstanyshevskyy/screenreader/README.md

 IMPORTANT: IT'S STILL WORK IN PROGRESS, SO YOU SHOULDN'T RELY ON IT

 ## Motivation
 I speak ukrainian, and in my spare time I work on the website for ukrainian NGO.
-Unfortunately despite the efforts i put into web accessibility there, the content there is still not available, because all the OS except ChromeOS don't have Ukrainian TTS voice.
+Unfortunately despite the efforts I put into web accessibility there, the content there is still not available to 100% of visitors, because all the OS except ChromeOS don't have Ukrainian TTS voice.
 Give Google TTS API low prices and great quality of the speech synthesised I believe such reader has to be done.

 ## Developing